jeaye/color_coded/README.md

 Usage
 ---
 Once color_coded is installed and compiled, it will automatically begin working the next time you start vim.
-In order for color_coded to know how your code must be compiled, you may need to create a file describing the required comiler options.
-Note, color_coded assumes sane defaults and tries to allow for immediate usage.
+In order for color_coded to know how your code must be compiled, you _may_ need to create a file describing the required compiler options.
+Note, color_coded assumes sane defaults and tries to allow for immediate usage (it favors C++ in this regard).

 That said, in any non-trivial case, you'll find yourself needing to supply a `.color_coded` file for your project. color_coded will search from the current working directory all the way up to the root of the filesystem looking for a `.color_coded` file.
 This makes it possible for you to have one in your home directory, for example, and then in each of your projects' directories.
 If you don't specify one in a project directory, the one in your home directory is used.
 Again, if no such files are found, sane defaults will be applied.